 Applicants should have an undergraduate grade point average of at least 3.0.
 CRC has previously recommended a score of 600 or higher on the GRE Verbal reasoning test.
 The updated GRE now scores on a 130-170 scale, and, accordingly, the program now recommends a verbal score of 160 or higher.
 (There has been no change to the scoring of the Analytic Writing portion of the GRE.)
 A “concordance table” to translate between the two scoring systems can be found here.
 No specific subject test is necessary.

-Non-native English speakers must also take the Test of English as a Foreign Language (TOEFL) unless they completed their undergraduate education at an institution where English is the primary language of instruction.
+Non-native English speakers must also take either the Test of English as a Foreign Language (TOEFL) or the test of the International English Language Testing System (IELTS) unless English is their native language or they have completed their undergraduate education at an institution where English is the primary language of instruction.
 A minimum TOEFL score of 100 on the Internet-based test, 250 on the computer-based test, or 600 on the paper test is required with a score of 6.0 on the Test of Written English (TWE).
 International applicants MUST have a fluent command of written English.
+For the IELTS, a score of 7 or above is needed.

 Applications are accepted for fall admission only and must be received by January 4, though the Graduate Enrollment Services of NYU prefers that you meet the December 18 deadline if possible.
 Candidates for admission to the Cultural Reporting and Criticism concentration must apply directly to CRC.
 No transfers into CRC from other areas of study in the Institute are permitted.